Frequently Asked Questions

 Very romantic on a moonlit night.
 Just sayin'.

-For Hobbit House guests, there is a private WOODED trail that meanders through that same stretch of trees.
-The trail through the woods to Blue Sky from the Hobbit is right off the driveway where there are a couple of cedar logs and a corkscrew bush to mark it.
+For The Cove guests, there is a private WOODED trail that meanders through that same stretch of trees.
+The trail through the woods to Blue Sky from the cabin is right off the driveway.
 It is a wooded trail so all things you'll find in the woods should be expected.
+The Hollow guests can use The Creole path or later this year we may have a separate option through the prairie.
 We even provide a flashlight for each cabin for you to use in case you are walking at night.

 Check-in is at 3:00pm or after.
 Check-out is 11:00 am.
 Unless other arrangements have been made, we need the whole time to prepare the cabin for your arrival, and for the guests arriving after your stay.
 We will contact you two days prior to your reservation about checking in and out.
-If you plan on arriving late and it will be dark, we will try and leave the cabin porch lights on for you.
+If you plan on arriving late and it will be dark and we have ample warning, we will try and leave the cabin porch lights on for you.

 each cabin.
 When you pull in through the gate at Rocky Comfort Cabins, you'll drive up a little hill.
-The Creole Cottage is on the left at the top of the ridge.
+The Creole Cabin is on the left at the top of the ridge.

 There is no wireless internet at Rocky Comfort Cabins - we encourage guests to Unplug and Reconnect.
 There is cell service, but we've found that going out on the porch or patios makes for a clearer signal.
 Texting usually works but again, it depends on your provider.
 Hollow guest usually need to go out on the patio for texting.